Climate Cooperation China

 The third workshop, held on 6 March 2025, focused on integrating climate risk assessments into adaptation policy and planning processes.
 It was divided into three parts: Tools Used in Climate Risk Assessments and Adaptation Policy, From Assessment to Action: Risk-Informed Implementation and Governance, and Examples of the Adaptation Policy Cycle in Practice.
 The program emphasized international approaches to climate risk assessments – outlining key tools, platforms, and expert guidance – and provided guidelines for interpreting risk assessments and translating findings to policymakers and other key stakeholders.
 Furthermore, the experts exchanged on the national adaptation policy implementation in Bangladesh and the Weihai climate adaptation pilot city program.
 The role of sufficient climate finance for adaptation measures was also underscored.

-With contributions of 17 international experts from the IPCC, government departments, universities, research institutes and think tanks worldwide and the active engagement of representatives of the Institute of Earth Environment, Chinese Academy of Sciences, Scientific Research Academy of Guangxi Environmental Protection, Guangxi Meteorological Science Research Institute, Sichuan Academy of Environmental Policy and Planning, and Sichuan Climate Center.
-The series of workshops helped to connect the international and Chinese adaptation expert community and facilitate peer-to-peer learning.
+With contributions of 17 international experts from the IPCC, government departments, universities, research institutes and think tanks worldwide and the active engagement of representatives of the Institute of Earth Environment, Chinese Academy of Sciences, Scientific Research Academy of Guangxi Environmental Protection, Guangxi Meteorological Science Research Institute, Sichuan Academy of Environmental Policy and Planning, and Sichuan Climate Center, the series of workshops helped to connect the international and Chinese adaptation expert community and facilitate peer-to-peer learning.
 The enhanced mutual understanding of the major challenges and solutions for dealing with the increasing impacts of climate change will also inform three climate change adaptation guides for practitioners currently in development by Climate Analytics providing international best practices and lessons-learned risks and solutions for adaptation of natural ecosystems and urban environments as well as the adaptation policy and planning cycle.
 All activities will ultimately feed into the development of local adaptation strategies and action plans: the development of a climate change vulnerability evaluation index system for mangrove areas in the Guangxi Zhuang Autonomous Region, the elaboration of city-level adaptation action plans for Chengdu (Sichuan) and Tongchuan (Shaanxi) as well as adaptation analysis and planning for the Qinghai-Tibet Plateau (Sichuan).

 The adaptation workshop series is part of the Sino-German Cooperation on Climate Change – NDC implementation project, a bilateral cooperation project commissioned by the German Federal Ministry for Economic Affairs and Climate Action (BMWK) as part of the International Climate Initiative (IKI), cooperating with the Ministry of Ecology and Environment of the People’s Republic of China (MEE) and jointly implemented by GIZ and China’s National Centre for Climate Change Strategy and International Cooperation (NCSC).